What is Finasteride?

 To understand how finasteride works, we must first look at the biological mechanisms of hair loss.

-The main trigger in hereditary hair loss is the hormone dihydrotestosterone (DHT).
+Dihydrotestosterone (DHT) is an important factor in hereditary hair loss.
 Learn more about hair loss causes in our fundamentals article.
-DHT is the central factor in androgenetic alopecia.
-DHT is formed when the enzyme 5α-reductase type II converts the hormone testosterone.
-[3] The problem: DHT is about ten times more potent than normal testosterone and binds particularly strongly to the hair follicles.
+DHT is formed when the enzyme 5α-reductase type II converts testosterone.
+[3] DHT binds more strongly to the androgen receptor than testosterone and plays a central role in androgenetic alopecia.
 [4]

 In people with the corresponding predisposition, DHT causes the hair follicles to gradually become smaller.
 First, the growth phase is shortened.
 The hair follicles then become smaller and thinner.
 Strong hairs become fine vellus hairs.
 Eventually, the follicles stop growing completely.